By Madeline Irwin

 The Thunderbirds made their opponents look second-rate throughout the contest despite a close start to the match.

-The game was decided in the middle portion of the game, the Fever scoring only seven goals in the second quarter, while conceding 19 in the third.
+The game was decided in the middle portion of the game, Fever scoring only seven goals in the second quarter, while conceding 19 in the third.

-The Thunderbirds co-captain Shamera Sterling-Humphrey was celebrating her 100th game, across her eight seasons in pink.
+The Thunderbirds co-captain Shamera Sterling-Humphrey was celebrating her 100th game across her eight seasons in pink.

 She was in great touch against the Fever, netting 11 deflections and an intercept.